xeekworx/autoversion/README.md

 **Autoversion is a command-line tool written in Python that looks for preprocessor definitions in a C/C++ header file and modifies the value to increment version values.**

 Requirements:
-1. Python 2.7+ is needs to be installed on the system that uses this utility.
+1. Python 2.7 or 3.5 is needs to be installed on the system that uses this utility.
 2. The only file you need from this repository is the command-line tool, "autoversion.py"

 HOW IT WORKS